Are You Ready For Your Fantasy Auction Draft?

 Below you’ll find a quick overview of fantasy football auction draft strategy and tips to help you get the best value with your fantasy budget.
 While the focus here is on fantasy football drafts, these tips apply to auction drafts in most other fantasy sports also.

 Many fantasy football sites now support online auction drafts.
-Be prepared if your league switches to an auction draft in 2017.
+Be prepared if your league switches to an auction draft this year.

 What’s An Auction Draft?